iree-org/iree/docs/developers/developing_iree/profiling_with_tracy.md

 relies on the device being *rooted* without relying on the benchmark process being run as root.

-## "RESOURCE_EXHAUSTED; failed to open file" issue
+### "RESOURCE_EXHAUSTED; failed to open file" issue

 This is a
 [known issue with how tracy operates](https://github.com/wolfpld/tracy/issues/512).
-One way to workaround it is to manually increase the total number of files that can be kept opened simultanously and run the benchmark command with that
+One way to workaround it is to manually increase the total number of files that can be kept opened simultaneously and run the benchmark command with that
 setting:
 ```
 sudo sh -c "ulimit -n <bigNum> && <myTracyInstrumentedProgram>"